top of page

 the eyh program

 This is a critical step and one that will pay you back a thousandfold.
-We'll make it quick and painless, and once you get the hang of it you will actually enjoy it.
+We'll make it quick and painless, and once you get the hang of it you will actually enjoy the process.
 I promise.

 Take an honest look at who you are, who you want to be, and what matters to you most.
 While EYH is focused primarily on getting your life back through nutrition, movement, and workflow management, it is a framework to help you achieve just about anything you desire... assuming you are being honest with yourself.